sprintingkiwi/dungeon_academy/README.md

 # NOTES:
 * Set visual studio code editor ruler at 120 for correct line breaking, two lines for dialogue.
-* Put dnd_character python library folder inside "renpy-8.2.1-sdk\lib\python3.9" for Android builds.
+* For Android builds: the dnd_character python library folder must be at first moved (not copied!) inside "renpy-8.2.1-sdk\lib\python3.9" so that the Renpy Android packager can properly add it among the python libraries that will be packaged in the APK file.
+Then the folder can be copied again inside the game folder (but leave a copy inside lib/python...).